JakeTheCorn/JakeTheCorn.github.io/_posts/2021-06-02-observer-design-pattern-typescript.md

 For this example we don't care what we would like to do during these states, that's up to larger application concerns

+## Details

+There are two members in the observer pattern...

+the Subject - the one being observed and the Observer - the one who is observing

+sometimes referred to by different names.

+it works by the subject having a `.subscribe(Observer observer)` that takes in an observer.

+when `.subscribe(Observer observer)` is called, the Subject adds the Observer to some kind of collection it is tracking -- basically a list of who to call when an event happens.

+but what to call?

+there will be something analogous to an `.update(...)` method on the observer class that the Subject will know to call with relevant updates.

+but..

+## The code does not have to read exactly the same to be using a particular pattern

+in this example, I'm be using the method `on(event: EventName, handler: Function)` instead of the more standard `.subscribe(...)`.

+and in place of the standard `.update(...)` method, I'm using regular old functions, since JS supports first class functions.

+but it's the same idea.
+"Call me when something I care about occurs".

 ## Tests